YassinEldeeb/prisma-tgql-types-gen/README.md

 - Doesn't generate CRUD resolvers as [`typegraphql-prisma`](https://github.com/MichalLytek/typegraphql-prisma) does.
 - Generates TypegraphQL class types and enums from your `prisma.schema` file.
 - The Generated output is very human readable and doesn't look like generated code what so ever.
-- The Generated output can be edited so you can iterate over the generated output and the next generation won't overwrite your changes but iterate over it.
+- The Generated output can be edited so you can edit the generated output and the next generation won't overwrite your changes but sustain your them.
 - I like to think of it as the pilot and you're the copilot cause you can change whatever you want in the generated files and when you mess up the generator will correct you.
 - make the fields hide(only specific to the database) or private(require authentication).
 - specify the locations to tell where do you want to output the models and the enums.